zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ### The *`is-invocable-using`* trait

-Be for we can define our constructor we need to take care about one additional
-property: `is-invocable-using<T...>`.
-This is defined as a static member template of our class and specified as:
+Be for we can define our constructor, we need to take care of one additional property: `is-invocable-using<T...>`.
+This property has to be defined as a static member template of our class, and the specification says:

 > `template<class...
 T> static constexpr bool is-invocable-using = see below;`
 >